-- According to NHTSA data, more than 8% of fatal crashes in 2017 were reported as distraction-affected crashes; however, as noted above, there are problems with underreporting. - A 2016 survey conducted by State Farm found that accessing the internet, reading and updating social media networks on a cell phone while driving more than doubled from 2009 to 2016.
-Additionally about 10% of those surveyed in 2016 were also playing games on a cell phone while driving. - Approximately 2 trillion text and multimedia messages are sent or received in the U.S. annually, on average. - Four out of ten respondents claimed to have been hit or nearly hit as a result of a distracted driver, according to a survey by Nationwide Insurance. - According to the NHTSA, the percentage of drivers visibly manipulating hand-held devices while driving increased by 250 percent between 2009 and 2016. - Nine percent of drivers 15 to 19 years old involved in a fatal crash were reported distracted at the time of the crash in 2016, according to NHTSA.
-This age group has the largest proportion of drivers who were distracted. - More than 80% of teens said they use their smartphones while driving, according to a report by State Farm. - Nearly half (42%) of high school students who drove in the past 30 days reported sending a text or email while driving, according to a 2015 survey. - Per a NHTSA survey, 92% of respondents supported state laws banning texting or emailing while driving.
+- Research has shown that because of cognitive distraction, the behavior of drivers using mobile phones (hand-held or hands-free) is equivalent to the behavior of drivers at the threshold of the legal limit for alcohol. - Sending or receiving a text message causes the driver's eyes to be off the road for an average of 4.6 seconds.
+When driving 55 miles per hour, this is the equivalent of driving blind the entire length of a football field. - Nearly 9% of fatalities in crashes in 2019 were reported as distraction-affected crashes.
+However, as noted above, there are problems with underreporting. - A 2016 survey conducted by State Farm found that accessing the internet, reading and updating social media networks on a cell phone while driving more than doubled from 2009 to 2016.
+Additionally, about 10% of those surveyed in 2016 also were playing games on a cell phone while driving. - Four out of ten respondents claimed to have been hit or nearly hit as a result of a distracted driver, according to a survey by Nationwide Insurance. - Nine percent of drivers 15- to 19-years-old involved in a fatal crash were reported distracted at the time of the crash in 2017, the latest year for which data is avaiable.
+This age group has the largest proportion of drivers who were distracted. - More than 80% of teens said they use their smartphones while driving, according to a report by State Farm. - Nearly half (42%) of high school students who drove in the past 30 days reported sending a text or email while driving, according to a 2015 survey. - When answering a survey, 92% of respondents supported state laws banning texting or emailing while driving.